MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 > For File Explorer and PowerShell commands, the user must be connected to the internet to protect files.
 >

+For more information, see [Admin Guide: Install the Azure Information Protection unified labeling client for users](clientv2-admin-guide-install.md).

 ## The Rights Management client

 The RMS client provides protection only, and is automatically installed with some applications, including Office applications, the AIP unified labeling and classic clients, and RMS-enlightened applications from other software vendors.